How to Import your Car and Household Goods into Provence

 A basic tax charge will be applied at this stage too, with the value of this based on the age and mileage of the vehicle.
 Finally, a certificat de dédouanement 846-A is issued for your reference, and you’ll need to keep this stored securely somewhere in your new home.

 It’s also important to register your car online as soon as possible, and you can complete this task through the Agence Nationale Des Titres Securisées (ANTS).
 This agency is now solely responsible for issuing car registration documents in France, with each vehicle requiring a Carte Grise certification to drive on the open road.
+Here, is some additional information from LegalPlace on the advantages of the ANTS process.

 Stay on Top of Things